This course is available for students of the Honours College Humanities Lab.

 These new developments make Morocco an interesting case study for a critical approach to museum- and politics studies from several perspectives.
 The course scrutinises cultural policies in relation to politics and economics.
 Recently the means for cultural cooperation between the Netherlands and Morocco have been greatly increased, aiming at the strengthening of bilateral ties and of Moroccan civil society.
-A comparison with Dutch policies is part of the programme, while we also pay attention to the presence of countries such as China, Turkey, France, Spain and the USA in Morocco.
+A comparison with Dutch policies is part of the programme, while we also pay some attention to other foreign actors in Morocco.

-The programme consists of preparatory meetings in Leiden and the study of on-line material and literature, followed by an intensive one-week visit to Moroccan sites (Rabat, Casablanca and Fes).
+The programme consists of preparatory meetings in Leiden and the study of on-line material and literature, partly concentrated in a one-week programme with Moroccan students in the Netherlands (dates to be specified later), followed by an intensive one-week visit to Moroccan sites (such as Rabat and Fes) in June 2023.
 Students from Leiden will work together with Moroccan students on a specific case study, on which they will report in writing and in visual media.
 It encourages exchange and peer learning, confronting participants with the benefits of combining various disciplines.
 A major aim of this course is to study grand issues at a local level through a close look at specific cases.

 Practical details & Finances